14. Travel and Transport for Health Treatment

 Regular transport, equivalent to at least four journeys of over 50 kilometres for two months for the same treatment, is also eligible.

 Finally, financial assistance is also available for accident at work or professional illness cases.

-Where a child under 16 or an adult needs to be accompanied the costs for both are eligible.
+Where a child under 16 or an adult needs to be accompanied, the costs for both are eligible.

-In order to obtain assistance with travel costs, other than in the case of an emergency, you will need to obtain a medical prescription for transport from your doctor, either your GP or the consultant from whom you are receiving treatment.
+To obtain assistance with travel costs, other than in the case of an emergency, you will need to obtain a medical prescription for transport from your doctor, either your GP or the consultant from whom you are receiving treatment.

 Your doctor will specify the type of transport that is best adapted to your circumstances, which may be an ambulance, a taxi, taxi-ambulance (véhicule sanitaire léger - VSL), public transport, or your own vehicle.

 If you are prescribed a taxi or taxi-ambulance, you are only entitled to use those accredited with the health authority - a taxi conventionné.
 Your doctor should be able to provide a list but if not, contact your local health authority.
 There is a small excess of €2 per journey that applies on these vehicles.

 You are obliged to use the transport prescribed, except where you take a less expensive option, when you will then receive reimbursement for your costs.
 Strictly speaking, in the case of ALD patients, an alternative form of transport (personal or public) is only reimbursable if you are accompanied by a friend or member of your family.

 In certain circumstances, the authorisation of the health authority (accord préalable) is also required, although this may sometimes be obtained retrospectively.

 Such prior authorisation from the health authority is required for: